Earnings Quality

 But why might this be a concern to an analyst?
 If you review the cash flow statement extracts, you can see this is because Company B’s working capital demand is higher than Company A’s, despite Company B being a smaller company.
 Although this can simply be a result of Company B’s rapid growth, it could raise concerns about deteriorating business performance.
 For example, it could indicate reduced discipline about the collection of receivables, increased obsolescence of inventory, or that suppliers are tightening their payment terms due to credit concerns.

-Download the accompanying excel files to practice these exercises for yourself.
+Download the accompanying Excel files to practice these exercises for yourself.